Track refund progress 24/7

 - An Identity Verification letter that asks you to take a short online quiz, provide copies of documents to verify your identity, or state that you didn’t file a return.

-- A passcode letter that asks you to verify online whether you or someone you authorized filed the tax return we received.
+- A PIN letter that asks you to verify online whether you or someone you authorized filed the tax return we received.

 - Accuracy Checks: We review all individual income tax returns each year for math errors or other errors.
 We find errors on about 25 percent of the returns.
 To be sure that your tax return correctly reflects your information and intent we might send you: